 A couple of months ago, I had lunch with a colleague who works at an elite tutoring company in Manhattan.
 We started chatting about what makes the best tutors so effective, and at one point in the conversation, my colleague mentioned somewhat sardonically that the more clients paid, the more they wanted to be yelled at – a statement to which I immediately and knowingly nodded my assent.
 I was very familiar with the phenomenon, but I’d never heard it expressed in quite such stark terms, and the comment stuck with me.

-Part of the reason that top schools can get away with eschewing fundamentals is of course that many of their students tend to have highly educated parents, and/or to be exceptionally motivated academically.
-The University of Chicago Lab School, which was founded as a laboratory for John Dewey, the patron saint of American progressive education, to test out his theories, now has a student body composed of more than 50 percent University affiliates.
+Part of the reason that top schools can get away with eschewing fundamentals is of course that many of their students tend to have highly educated parents, and/or are exceptionally motivated academically.
+The University of Chicago Lab School, which was founded as a laboratory for John Dewey, the patron saint of American progressive education, now has a student body composed of more than 50 percent University affiliates.
 (As a side note, Dewey spent only two years teaching high school and one teaching elementary school before deciding he wasn’t cut out for the classroom.)

 Students in that category tend to either naturally absorb, or be taught by their parents, a good deal of basic and not-so-basic knowledge that other students must obtain in school.
 As a result, they can come through twelve years of group work and project-based learning relatively unscathed, and schools can continue to securely promote the philosophy that the classroom is a place for exploration and the development of each child’s unique qualities.

 The problem, however, comes when students who have failed to naturally “catch” some of the basics, and who have been asked to work at a faux-high level that is well beyond what their actual skills allow, are suddenly placed in a high-stakes situation that requires them to have mastered certain fundamental skills and suddenly cannot perform at the level they are expected to.